-Line 22 - Enter the total number of Mcfs imported by and delivered to customers in the MCTD that have provided the utility with a valid Form AU-260, Direct Pay Permit.
+Line 22 - Enter the total number of Mcfs imported by and delivered to customers in the MCTD that have provided the utility with a valid Form AU-260.

-Line 23 - Enter the total of Mcfs delivered to customers in the MCTD that have provided the utility with a properly completed exemption certificate, Form TP-136, Certification of the Sale and Purchase of Natural Gas Services.
+Line 23 - Enter the total of Mcfs delivered to customers in the MCTD that have provided the utility with a properly completed exemption certificate, Form TP-136.

 Line 24 - Enter the number of Mcfs of gas service delivered in the MCTD for use to generate electricity for sale.
-This exemption does not include gas service sold to a co-generation facility (as defined by Public Service Law section 2.2-a) or a qualified facility that is a co-generation facility (as defined by the Public Utility Regulatory Policies Act of 1978 section 201) and used to generate electricity for sale directly to a public utility which is subject to the jurisdiction of the PSC as to rates.
-If you qualify as a co-generation facility, see Schedule B, Part IV to compute your exemption.
+This exemption does not include gas service sold to a co-generation facility (as defined by Public Service Law section 2.2-a) or a qualified facility that is a co-generation facility (as defined by the Public Utility Regulatory Policies Act of 1978 section 201) and used to generate electricity for sale directly to a public utility that is subject to the jurisdiction of the PSC as to rates.
+If you qualify as a co-generation facility, see Schedule B, Part IV, to compute your exemption.

-Line 29 - The surcharge rate of .1445%, for the period December 1, 2003, through December 31, 2003, represents the tax rate of .85% multiplied by the MTA surcharge rate of 17%.
-Since the tax rate decreases for the period January 1, 2004, through February 29, 2004, the surcharge rate also decreases for this period to .068%.
+Line 29 - The surcharge rate of .068% (.00068), for the period December 1, 2004, through December 31, 2004, represents the tax rate of .4% (.004) multiplied by the MTA surcharge rate of 17% (.17).

-Line 32 - Enter the amount of MTA surcharge credit from Schedule E, column 4, total.
+Line 32 - Enter the amount of MTA surcharge credit from Schedule E, column 4 total.

-Schedule B - Computation and payment of tax by importers who have obtained a Direct Pay Permit (including co-generators) or by importers not using a regulated public utility
+Schedule B - Computation and payment of tax by importers who have obtained a direct pay permit (including co-generators) or by importers not using a regulated public utility